vonalogue/practice/README.md

 - ### ./javascript/

-As the name implies, these are short and sweet JavaScript solutions to a host of intermediate algorithmic problems that range from finding the sum of prime numbers in a given range to iterating through nested objects and comparing their properties.
+These are JavaScript solutions to a host of intermediate algorithmic problems that range from finding the sum of prime numbers in a given range to iterating through nested objects and comparing their properties.

 - ### ./javascript/camp_projects